-- 1. Communications policy and procedures manual. - 2.
-A method to keep noise and other distractions (traffic) from the communications area while the communications specialist is involved with a medical transport mission. - 3.
+- 1. Communications policy and procedures manual. - 1.
+Policies are dated and signed by the appropriate manager(s). - 2.
+Communication Center polices are reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies. - 3.
+A method to keep noise and other distractions (traffic) from the communications area while the communications specialist is involved with a medical transport mission. - 4.
 An evacuation plan that provides for continuous communications with transport personnel in the event there is a need to evacuate the communications center.